Double Impact: Writing

+Boaz Yakin was an uncredited script doctor.

 Casting

 Van Damme was reportedly paid $600,000 for the movie.
 He hoped playing the dual role of Chad/Alex would change his image and help him break away from the martial arts movie genre he had become so popularly known for. "[Alex] is violent and [Chad] is not, so audiences [will] see the contrast in my work."
 Prior to the film's release, he had told the Los Angeles Times: "If I stay in martial arts pictures people will get tired of my films."
 Van Damme felt Double Impacts love scene would appeal to a wider audience.
 Seeing Jeremy Irons portray a dual role in Dead Ringers allegedly influenced Van Damme's decision.